 NGL transportation services.
 In conjunction with our initial public offering in February 2007, South Texas NGL entered into a ten-year contract with EPO for the transportation of NGLs from South Texas to Mont Belvieu, Texas.
-Under this contract, EPO pays us a dedication fee of no less than \$0.02 per gallon for all NGLs it produces at its Shoup and Armstrong NGL fractionation plants, whether or not any volumes are actually shipped on the pipelines owned by South Texas NGL.
+Under this contract, EPO pays us a dedication fee of no less than \$0.02 per gallon for all NGLs it produces at its Shoup and Armstrong NGL fractionation plants, whether or not any volumes are actually shipped on the pipeline owned by South Texas NGL.
 South Texas NGL does not take title to products transported on its pipeline system.
-EPO retains title and associated commodity risk with such products.
-See preceding table for amounts by period.
+EPO retains title to, and associated commodity risk with respect to, such products.
+See preceding table for such revenue amounts by period.

 Petrochemical pipeline services.
 Prior to our initial public offering, EPO was the shipper of record on our Lou-Tex Propylene and Sabine Propylene Pipelines, and Duncan Energy Partners Predecessor charged it the maximum tariff rate for using these assets.
 EPO then contracted with third parties to ship volumes on these pipelines under product exchange agreements.
 In connection with our initial public offering, EPO assigned these third party product exchange agreements to us; therefore, EPO ceased paying us for such services.
 Although EPO has assigned these agreements to us, it remains jointly and severally liable to the Partnership for performance of these agreements.
-See preceding table for amounts by period.
+See preceding table for such revenue amounts recorded in January 2007.

-Omnibus Agreement and Mont Belvieu Caverns' LLC Agreement.
+Omnibus Agreement.
 On February 5, 2007, we entered into an Omnibus Agreement with EPO that governs the following matters:

-- § indemnification for certain environmental liabilities, tax liabilities and right-of-way defects; - § reimbursement of certain expenditures incurred by South Texas NGL and Mont Belvieu Caverns; - § a right of first refusal to EPO in our current and future subsidiaries and a right of first refusal on the material assets of these entities, other than sales of inventory and other assets in the ordinary course of business; and - § a preemptive right with respect to equity securities issued by certain of our subsidiaries, other than as consideration in an acquisition or in connection with a loan or debt financing.
+- § indemnification for certain environmental liabilities, tax liabilities and right-of-way defects with respect to assets it contributed to us in connection with our initial public offering; - § reimbursement of certain capital expenditures incurred by South Texas NGL and Mont Belvieu Caverns with respect to projects under construction at the time of our initial public offering; - § a right of first refusal to EPO in our current and future subsidiaries and a right of first refusal on the material assets of such subsidiaries, other than sales of inventory and other assets in the ordinary course of business; and - § a preemptive right with respect to equity securities issued by certain of our subsidiaries, other than as consideration in an acquisition or in connection with a loan or debt financing.